CITY GUIDES | OREGON

-AUTHOR BIO: Mei Chen has worked for nearly a dozen start-ups in as many years, taking her to several West Coast cities, from L.A. to San Francisco.
-She can tell you the best Baja tacos just about anywhere.
+AUTHOR BIO: Mei Chen has worked for nearly a dozen start-ups in as many years, taking her to several West Coast cities.
 While she’s sure her current day job is permanent, she also has her eye on Carmel.

 Mei Chen The Adventurist